Magnificent Seven (gymnastics): Optionals

 In the team competition, each gymnast performed two vaults however, only the higher score of the two vaults was counted.
 Phelps led the team off, followed by Chow, Miller, and Dawes, all with strong showings.
-With a narrow lead, Moceanu vaulted next, needing a 9.430 to secure the gold medal.
-On both of Moceanu's attempts, she was severely under-rotated and fell backwards onto the mat.
-She earned only a 9.200 which was not enough to clinch the gold medal as Russia was still performing on floor and could theoretically score as high as 10.00.
-In hindsight, it is known that Moceanu's 9.200 was in fact enough for the United States to win gold, however, they didn't know this with certainty at the time.
+With a narrow lead, Moceanu vaulted next, needing a 9.762 to secure the gold medal.
+On both of Moceanu's attempts, she was severely under-rotated and fell backward onto the mat.
+She earned only a 9.200 which was not enough to clinch the gold medal as Russia was still performing on the floor, with 1994 floor world champion Dina Kochetkova and reigning Russian national floor champion Roza Galieva still to perform their routines.
+The Russian team could have won gold if their last three scores averaged over 9.816, which was well within their capabilities.
+Strug, Moceanu, Dominique Dawes, Romanian gymnasts Simona Amânar and Gina Gogean, and Chinese gymnast Ji Liya had all received floor scores of 9.825 or higher earlier that night from the same judging panel.

-Strug vaulted next as the anchor of the team and performed the same vault as Moceanu, also falling backwards onto the mat.
+Strug vaulted next as the anchor of the team and performed the same vault as Moceanu, also falling backward onto the mat.
 Upon standing up, it became apparent that Strug had suffered an injury to her ankle.
 As it was unknown to the team that they had already secured the gold medal, Strug was encouraged by her coach, Béla Károlyi, to vault again.
-Karolyi continuously chanted, "you can do it, Kerri!" which later became a mantra in popular culture.
-The secondary agenda, often overlooked by public awareness, is that Strug was in a tight contest with Moceanu to qualify for the All-Around competition.
-Each country in the 1996 Games could send only three gymnasts to the All-Around finals, and had Strug not vaulted again, she would have finished fourth behind Miller, Dawes, and Moceanu, just as she did in the 1992 Games, behind Miller, Okino, and Zmeskal.
-As Moceanu was Karolyi's star pupil, it's unclear if this development factored into her coach's desire for her to vault again.
-Exactly how this may have played a factor is unknown, as without a second vault Moceanu would've participated it the All-Around anyway.
+Karolyi continuously chanted, "You can do it, Kerri!" which later became a mantra in popular culture.

+The secondary story, often overlooked by the public, is that both Strug and Moceanu were in a tight contest with each other and with Dawes to qualify to the individual All-Around competition.
+Only three gymnasts per country could advance to the All-Around final, and had Strug not vaulted again, she would have finished fourth behind Miller, Dawes, and Moceanu.
+Exactly how this may have played a factor is unknown, but unlike the other U.S. gymnasts who opted to perform an easier vault first, Moceanu and Strug both performed their harder Yurchenko 1.5 for both attempts, despite warming up the easier Yurchenko half.
+Karolyi's strategy may have been to maximize the scores of his own gymnasts for All-Around qualification, rather than secure safe vault scores for the team first.
+Moceanu and Strug needed vault scores of 9.450 and 9.775 respectively to qualify ahead of Dawes.